Transient receptor potential channel

 These ion channels have a relatively non-selective permeability to cations, including sodium, calcium and magnesium.

 TRP channels were initially discovered in the so-called "transient receptor potential" mutant (trp-mutant) strain of the fruit fly Drosophila, hence their name (see History of Drosophila TRP channels below).
 Later, TRP channels were found in vertebrates where they are ubiquitously expressed in many cell types and tissues.
-Most TRP channels are composed of 6 membrane-spanning helices with intracellular N- and C-termini.
+TRP channels are tetrameric, with each protomer composed of 6 membrane-spanning helices with intracellular N- and C-termini.
 Mammalian TRP channels are activated and regulated by a wide variety of stimuli and are expressed throughout the body.

 Families

 In the animal TRP superfamily there are currently 9 proposed families split into two groups, each family containing a number of subfamilies.
 Group one consists of TRPC, TRPV, TRPVL, TRPA, TRPM, TRPS, and TRPN, while group two contains TRPP and TRPML.
 There is an additional family labeled TRPY that is not always included in either of these groups.
-All of these sub-families are similar in that they are molecular sensing, non-selective cation channels that have six transmembrane segments, however, each sub-family is very unique and shares little structural homology with one another.
+All of these sub-families are similar in that they are molecular sensing, non-selective cation channels that have six transmembrane segments, however, each sub-family is unique and shares little structural homology with one another.
 This uniqueness gives rise to the various sensory perception and regulation functions that TRP channels have throughout the body.
 Group one and group two vary in that both TRPP and TRPML of group two have a much longer extracellular loop between the S1 and S2 transmembrane segments.
 Another differentiating characteristic is that all the group one sub-families either contain an N-terminal intracellular ankyrin repeat sequence, a C-terminal TRP domain sequence, or both—whereas both group two sub-families have neither.
 Below are members of the sub-families and a brief description of each: